masesgroup/KNet/src/documentation/articles/streamsSDK.md

 ### How it works

-The callback mechanism is built on two methods of `StreamsConfigBuilder`:
+The callback mechanism is built on two methods of `KNetRocksDBConfigSetter`:

 * **`SetRocksDBConfigSetterCallback(onSetConfig, onClose)`** — registers a process-wide callback pair.
 The callback is unique per process: calling this method a second time without a prior `ResetRocksDBConfigSetterCallback` throws an `InvalidOperationException`.
 * **`ResetRocksDBConfigSetterCallback()`** — deregisters the callbacks and disposes the internal state.